antoniostorni/chatroom/README.rst

 Celery
 ^^^^^^

-This app comes with Celery.
+This app comes with Celery and Redis.

 To run a celery worker: